 The perpetrator can refuse removal if the victim does not properly file their notice.
 Even if the notice meets the criteria, the provider may still choose not to comply.
 However, this does risk their protection under DMCA safeguards.

 The perpetrator can also pursue a counter-notice if they believe their post was wrongfully removed.
-Even if this is incorrect, the victim must choose to take further legal action within 14 days to keep the content down(4).
+Even if this is incorrect, the victim must choose to take further legal action within 14 days to keep the content down.

 Additional Legal and Support Options

-One way to get your nudes off the internet is to report the incident to the platform it was posted on.
+One way to get your private information off the internet is to report the incident to the platform it was posted on.
 Most of these services have policies in place to prevent abuse and harassment.
+There are additional resources available online, including the following:

-There are additional resources available online.
-StopNCII.org is a free online resource for victims that is operated by the Revenge Porn Hotline of the South West Grid for Learning.
+- org is a free online resource for victims that is operated by the Revenge Porn Hotline of the South West Grid for Learning.
 They share their hash-based matching with participating platforms to aid the removal of these images.

 You may also want to consider working with an attorney.
 They can help advise you on the best course of legal action and connect you with emotional support resources.